 Deep pyodermas invade further below the surface of the skin and result in the inflammation of surrounding deep tissues.
 Deep pyoderma presents as bloody, crusty, red and painful lesions as well as abscesses, chin acne, or lick granulomas from the constant itch.

 DC: Which type is the most severe?

-Dr. Cathy: Deep pyodermas are the most severe because the infection has spread to the deeper tissues, which increases the risk for whole body infection.
-Treatment and resolution of clinical signs takes significantly more time, is more painful for the dog, and more expensive for the owner.
+Dr. Cathy: Deep pyodermas are the most severe because the infection has spread to the deeper tissues, which increases the risk for whole-body infection.
+Treatment and resolution of clinical signs take significantly more time, is more painful for the dog, and more expensive for the owner.